CUNYTechPrep/2022-fall-data-science/Week-04-Regression/README.md

 # Homework!
-In addition to the Exercise-Regression.ipynb, FIND A TEAM!!!
+FIND A TEAM!!!
 Make a team (3 per team.  ie; 2 others and yourself).
+This is in addition to the Exercise-Regression.ipynb.
 * Use slack.
 Post your ideas in the slack channel.
 *  Read others ideas in the slack channel.
 * Reach out to others.